3menu/astrowind/src/pages/terms.md

 ## Disputes Resolution

-If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting the Company via email.
+If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting FAR QR via our supported contact channels.

-## For European Union (EU) Users

-If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident in.

 ## United States Legal Compliance